Henriette of France: Adult life

 Royal French children were allowed to participate in court life as well as arrange their own festivities even in childhood; those kept at court participated in court life from the age of twelve.
-From 1744 onward, Henriette and Adélaïde accompanied their father to the Opera in Paris, and from 1746, they hunted with him five days a week.
+From 1744 onward, Henriette and Adélaïde accompanied their father to the Paris Opera, and from 1746, they hunted with him five days a week.
 In 1744, Henriette and Adelaide were officially transferred from the royal nursery and the King created their own household, the Household of the Mesdames aînées ('Elder Mesdames') and appointed two ladies-in-waiting (dame pour accompagner Mesdames); two years later, they were given their own dame d'honneur.

-Henriette was considered to be a beauty and prettier than her elder twin.
+Henriette was considered to be prettier than her elder twin.
 She was described as gentle and melancholic, reserved but intensely loyal, and gifted in music.
 She was evidently the favorite child of her father, and it was said that she had no enemies at court.
+The Duke of Luynes commented several times in his memoirs that her mother Queen Marie Leszczyńska was also close to her, and that she frequently consoled her daughter whenever she was ill and when her visiting married twin sister Elisabeth had to depart again for Parma in 1749.

 Despite her beauty, no serious marriage negotiations were ever made for Henriette.
-In 1740, Louis François, Prince of Conti, suggested a marriage between himself and Henriette to her father; when he became alone with the king during a hunt, explaining that he believed that he could make Henriette happy, and that such a marriage would mean that she would never have to leave her father and France; but the king did not react favorably to the proposal.
+In 1740, Louis François, Prince of Conti, suggested a marriage between himself and Henriette to her father when he was alone with the King during a hunt.
+He explained that he believed he could make Henriette happy, and that such a marriage would mean she would never have to leave her father and France.
+The King, however, did not react favorably to the proposal.

 Henriette reportedly fell mutually in love with her cousin, Louis Philippe, heir to the House of Orléans, and wished to marry him.
 The King initially approved, but changed his mind, not wanting the House of Orléans too close to the throne.
-The plans were discontinued in 1743, when the duke married someone else.
+The plans were discontinued in 1743, when the Duke married someone else.